Xilis believes cultivating micro-tumors may hold the key to more effective cancer treatments – TechCrunch

 The problem is that every manifestation of the disease is unique to the patient that is afflicted by it, because everyone’s body is actually different.
 Most cancer treatments are determined by their ability to cure the largest population afflicted with a particular cancer type.

-As understanding of the disease has advanced more targeted treatments are coming to market to treat particular types of the disease.
+As understanding of the disease has advanced, more targeted treatments are coming to market to treat particular types of the disease.
 And now, Xilis has developed a process that its founders hope will make those treatments even more effective.

 Founded by Xiling Shen and Dr. David Hsu, two Duke University professors and researchers, the company’s technology is based on research conducted by the Dutch research scientist Hans Clevers.
 Clevers, who won the Breakthrough Prize for life sciences in 2004 and serves on the board of directors of Roche, helped refine a technique for growing small versions of human organs for research.

-Shen and Hsu have taken that research and advanced it, developing a process which can cultivate and sustain tumors from a cancer patient — allowing physicians and pharmaceutical companies to develop even more tailored treatments that can respond to the particular type of cancer.
+Shen and Hsu have taken that research and advanced it, developing a process that can cultivate and sustain tumors from a cancer patient — allowing physicians and pharmaceutical companies to develop even more tailored treatments that can respond to the particular type of cancer.

 “Our technology creates 10,000 micro tumors from a single cancer biopsy which then tests which cancer treatments will or won’t work for a patient, saving them critical time in his/her cancer treatment plan,” said Shen in a statement.
 “Already in clinical trials, we have data showing our technology can successfully predict treatment success and finding new therapy for drug resistant patients.”